Image: Alfredo Maiquez/Shutterstock.com

-Mosaic viruses, various types of rot (watery, basal stalk, pink, bacterial soft rot, etc.), fusarium, grey mold, rot knot, wilt, and powdery mildew can all affect celery.
+Blackheart is a calcium and moisture deficiency that leads to discoloration and leaf death.
+Mosaic viruses, various types of rot (watery, basal stalk, pink, bacterial soft rot, etc.), fusarium, grey mold, rot knot, wilt, and powdery mildew can all also affect celery.

-References: Cornell University, New England Vegetable Management Guide, University of California Vegetable Research & Information Center, Utah State University Extension.
+References: Cornell University, New England Vegetable Management Guide, North Carolina State University Extension, University of California Vegetable Research & Information Center, USDA.

 Celery is divided into U.S. Extra No. 1, U.S. No. 1, and U.S. No. 2 grades.

 Generally speaking, the percentage of defects shown on a timely government inspection certificate should not exceed the percentage of allowable defects, provided: (1) transportation conditions were normal; (2) the USDA or CFIA inspection was timely; and (3) the entire lot was inspected.

 |U.S. Grade Standards||Days Since Shipment||% of Defects Allowed||Optimum